Deakin University, Australia

 Program dates for the Fall semester are generally late June to early October and mid-February to early June for the Spring semester.
 See date section above for specific dates for each academic term.

 On-campus accommodations are available at all three campuses but on-campus housing is competitive at the Melbourne campus.
 Most on-campus accommodations include single bedrooms and shared bathrooms with a shared kitchen and dining room.
 Furnished off-campus accommodations are available close to the Melbourne campus.
-Additional information is available at:

 Applicants must be at least a second semester sophomore by the beginning of the program with a cumulative GPA of 2.6.